MinglangQiao/MVVA-Database/README.md

 python demo.py
 ```

-The face talking annotation can be download from [Dropbox](xx) or [BiaduPan, key:xx](), and using this script to visulize the annotations.
+The audio file, face tracking&talking annotation can be download from [Dropbox](xx) or [BiaduPan, key:xx](), and using this script to visulize the annotations.

-You may need to install ffmpeg to extract audio from the raw video:
+If can also extract the audio by yourself, you may need to install ffmpeg to extract audio from the raw video, and imageio for visualization of annotations:
 ```
 sudo apt install ffmpeg
+pip install imageio-ffmpeg
 ```
 Then
 ```
 python xxx
 ```
 to extact audio.

 After that, modify the path of video/audio/face tracking&talking annotations.
 Then run this script to visulize the face talking annotation
 ```
 python demo_face_talking.py
 ```
 One example:
 [vide](xx)

+all processed video can be found [here]

 ## Citation